-- Books: All regular books may be checked out for a three week period.
-The date on the "Due Date" sticker is the date by which the book should be returned.
-Books may be renewed, provided that there is not a demand for that particular title or subject matter.
+Books - All books may be checked out for a three week period.
+The date on the "Due Date" sticker is the date by which the book should be returned or renewed.
 Students are responsible for all materials checked out to them.
-If an item is damaged while checked out to them, they could be fined \$0.25 up to the full cost of the replacement of the material.
-Students with overdue books or outstanding fines (over \$5.00) must clear their record before borrowing additional materials. - Some non-fiction reference books are for overnight use only. - A copy machine is available for student use in the LMC at a cost of ten cents per page. - Current issues of magazines are on display in the rack and are non-circulating.
-Older issues of magazines may be borrowed for a 3 week period and are subject to the same overdue fines as books. - Please make every effort to return library materials on time!
-Other students may be looking for them, too.
+If an item is damaged while checked out to them, they could be fined up to the full cost of the replacement of the material.
+Students with overdue books or outstanding fines over \$5.00 must clear their record before borrowing additional materials.
+All fines must be paid for in the LMC.

+- Some non-fiction reference books or textbooks are for overnight use only. - Please make every effort to return library materials on time; other students may be looking for them.
+If you never return an item you are responsible for the replacement of that item to the district libraries.